Robinpig/Note/docs/CS/Java/Spring/IoC.md

     * {@link InstantiationAwareBeanPostProcessor#postProcessBeforeInstantiation} method,
     * in contrast to all other {@code BeanPostProcessor} callbacks.
     * <p>The default implementation returns the given {@code bean} as-is.
-    * @param bean the new bean instance
-    * @param beanName the name of the bean
-    * @return the bean instance to use, either the original or a wrapped one;
-    * if {@code null}, no subsequent BeanPostProcessors will be invoked
-    * @throws org.springframework.beans.BeansException in case of errors
-    * @see org.springframework.beans.factory.InitializingBean#afterPropertiesSet
-    * @see org.springframework.beans.factory.FactoryBean
     */
    @Nullable
    default Object postProcessAfterInitialization(Object bean, String beanName) throws BeansException {